What are wisdom teeth?

 How long will the operation take?

 An appointment for surgery under local anaesthesia usually lasts 45 minutes.
-When intravenous sedation is used, an appointment usually lasts 90 minutes.

 The longer time allows for the recovery period needed before you can be discharged home.